nextthingco/docs/Gadget-docs/source/includes/_build.md

 A gadget.yml file can also be created from your project's parent directory.

 ```
-gadget -C blink init
+gadget -C blinkdemo/ init
 ```

 Gadget will tell you that it created a new project:

 ```
 Creating new project:
-  in /Users/username/Documents/blink
+  in /Users/username/Documents/blinkdemo
 ```

 ### 4. Add Service

-Containers that run from **onboot** like the "hello world: ecample, start, stop and then exit when done.
-The Blink container gets added as a **services** which will loop and not exit until we tell it to.
+Containers that run from **onboot** like the “hello-world” example, will start in sequence from top to bottom.
+When their command process exits, the container will stop.
+The Blink container gets added as a service which will also run until its command process exits.
+The difference between services and onboot containers is that if a service container exits with a non-zero code, it will be automatically restarted.
 To learn more about the configurations of gadget.yml head over to the [Configuring Gadget.yml](http://ntc-docs-unstable.surge.sh/gadget.html#configuring-gadget-yml) section.

 ```
-gadget add service blink
+gadget add service gpio
 ```

 From parent directory:

 ```
-gadget -C blink add service blink
+gadget -C blinkdemo/ add service gpio
 ```

 ### 5. Edit gadget.yml